rodw/termstyle/README.md

 ## Installing

-The source code and documentation for Stew is available on GitHub at [rodw/termstyle](https://github.com/rodw/termstyle).
+The source code and documentation for TermStyle is available on GitHub at [rodw/termstyle](https://github.com/rodw/termstyle).
 You can clone the repository via:

 ```console
 git clone git@github.com:rodw/termstyle.git